Responsive vs. Adaptive Design

 • Firms that need more control

-The expected device functionalities can also go a long way in delivering an accurate eCommerce UI.
+The functionality of the device can also go a long way in delivering an optimized eCommerce UI.
+Here are some features you should consider:

 1. Gestures